jcmunav63/book-an-appointment-front-end-mv-final.capstone/README.md

 ### Key Features <a name="key-features"></a>
 - **Set up a React & Redux front-end project.**
 - **Connect the React-Redux project to a back-end API endpoint, provided by the Ruby on Rails complementary project.**
+- **Implement a splash screen, a navigation panel, in our case, we implemented an authentication feature (login & sign up), a main page of products, a details page of a specific product, and a page for reservations of products.**
+- **Implement some functionalities for Products and Reservations: create, display (list), and delete.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>